MatthewPress/rancid-tomatillos/README.md

 ## Usage

-- No user login information needed.
-Just click one of the movie posters or search for a movie.
+- No user login information is needed.
+Just visit the site, click one of the movie posters or search for a movie by title.

 [![Search Movie Demo][search-movie-demo]]()